 EPDP Team considerations and deliberations in addressing the charter questions:

-For each of the purposes, the EPDP Team has identified where and which data elements are required to be transferred from the registrar to registry for the purposes identified in response to charter question a) as well as the identified corresponding lawful basis – see the data elements workbooks in Annex D for further details.
-Those processing activities identified as having as a lawful basis under GDPR Art 6.1(b) were considered by the EPDP Team to be necessary for the performance of a contract, i.e., to deliver the service of fulfilling a domain registration.
+For each of the Purposes for Processing Registration Data (above), the EPDP Team has identified where and which data elements are required to be transferred from the registrar to registry for the “Purposes” identified in response to charter question (a)) as well as the identified corresponding lawful basis.
+As an illustration, please see the data elements workbooks in Annex D of this report for further details.
+Those processing activities identified as having as a lawful basis were considered by the EPDP Team.

+As part of this analysis, the EPDP Team concludes that not all registries have purposes that require the transfer of each of the enumerated data elements.
+In those instances, registrars, as the data controllers, will be responsible for ensuring that the request has a legal basis under GDPR.
+This represents a departure from the existing Thick Whois policy, which predates the implementation of the GDPR, and in accordance with Recommendation #22 (below) must be assessed against the legal bases for processing data listed in the GDPR.
+This assessment would not preclude modifications to the implementation of this Policy or the consideration new policy discussion considering the transfer of data from registrar to registry operator.

 Recommendation 5 - Data elements to be transferred from Registrars to Registries

-The EPDP Team recommends that the specifically-identified data elements under “[t]ransmission of registration data from Registrar to Registry” _within the data elements workbooks must be transferred from registrar to registry.
+The EPDP Team recommends that the specifically-identified data elements under “[t]ransmission of registration data from Registrar to Registry”, as illustrated in the data elements workbooks, must be transferred from registrar to registry.
 In the aggregate, these data elements are: